 Lily nodded and had just raised her wand when a thought occurred to Severus.
-Instantly he grabbed her wand arm.
+He grabbed her wand arm.
 "The Ministry."

 "We're of age now," Lily supplied.
-Severus looked doubtful for a moment.
-Lily continued on, "I haven't gotten any letters for any magic I've done this summer."
+Severus looked doubtful for a moment and Lily continued on hastily, "I haven't gotten any letters for any magic I've done this summer."

 "If it's a problem we can go," Cris assured.